Starmapo/FNF-PsychEngine-Extra/README.md

 1. Download [git-scm](https://git-scm.com/downloads).
 Works for Windows, Mac, and Linux, just select your build.
 2. Follow instructions to install the application properly.
 3. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to install Discord RPC.
-4. Run `haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit` to install LuaJIT.
+4. Run `haxelib git linc_luajit https://github.com/nebulazorua/linc_luajit` to install LuaJIT.
+If you get an error about StatePointer when using Lua, run `haxelib remove linc_luajit` into Command Prompt/PowerShell, then re-install linc_luajit.
 (If you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml)
 5. Run `haxelib git hscript https://github.com/HaxeFoundation/hscript` to install hscript.
 After that, run `haxelib git hscript-ex https://github.com/ianharrigan/hscript-ex` to install hscript-ex.
 (If you don't want your mod to be able to run .hscript scripts, delete the "HSCRIPT_ALLOWED" line on Project.xml)
+6. Run `haxelib install hxCodec` to install hxCodec for video support.
+(If you don't want your mod to have video support, delete the "VIDEOS_ALLOWED" line on Project.xml)

 You should have everything ready for compiling the game!
 Follow the guide below to continue!